Thursday, December 23, 2010

 Encounter at Farpoint TNG

-Encounter at Farpoint is the first episode of Star Trek The Next Generation written by Gene Roddenberry and Dorothy Fontana.
-In this epic premiere we see the U.S.S.
-Enterprise NCC 1701-D maiden voyage to Deneb V arriving at Farpoint Station.
-A mystery surrounds Farpoint in this two hour tale and humanity is placed on trial by the Omnipotent Q entity who baits Captain Picard to answer for the multiple and grievous savagery of humanity.
+Encounter at Farpoint is the two hour premiere of Star Trek The Next Generation written by Gene Roddenberry and Dorothy Fontana.
+The U.S.S.
+Enterprise NCC 1701-D swings by Deneb IV to collect reinforcements on its way to the mysterious Farpoint Station.
+But all is not what it seems when humanity is placed on trial by the Omnipotent Q entity who baits Captain Picard to answer for the multiple and grievous savagery of humanity.
+The bridge crew find themselves fighting for their lives in a chamber of horrors with Q as Judge, Jury and Executioner!
 Picard challenges Q to test the Enterprise crew and judge how far humans have evolved.

 Image Owner/Creator: Paramount Pictures and/or CBS Studios.

 Picard's mission is twofold.
-Satisfy Q humans are no longer savages and establish what is behind the mystery of the Bandi who have fronted themselves as builders of Farpoint.
+Satisfy Q humans are no longer savages and establish what is behind the mystery of Farpoint.
 The mind twister here is where did the undisciplined leader "Groppler" get the technological tools and skill to build such a fascinating station?
 Captain Picard orders Riker to investigate the Bandi on the planet below who are negotiating admission to the Federation.
-However Farpoint's enigma deepens when counsellor Troi senses deep emotional distress within the walls of the new city and intense anger from a strange spaceship creature in outerspace.
+The Farpoint's enigma deepens when counsellor Troi senses deep emotional distress within the walls of the new city with intense anger from a strange spaceship creature in outerspace.

 Image Owner/Creator: Paramount Pictures and/or CBS Studios.

-Later on we discover that the outerspace lifeform was in fact rushing to the rescue of his "Farpoint Station" mate.
-When interstellar alien arrives it reacts rather badly and fires upon the old Bandi city instead of supplying energy to its buddy....perhaps it needed to vent its frustration?
 Picard and Troi realise just in the nick of time whats happening.
 The Enterprise places itself between the spaceship creature to quell its angry emotional outbursts directed at the old Bandi city.
-Meanwhile Q is strutting around the bridge taunting Picard, doing his level best to bait him into making mistakes with ambitions of exposing the savage impulses in humans.
-Q's masterplan backfires.
-The captain doesn't buckle under pressure who instead orders Tasha Yar to direct an energy beam at the "Farpoint Station."
+But why is this interstellar alien so cheesed off?
+We soon learn that the outerspace lifeform was in fact rushing to the aid of the "Farpoint Station" making Riker suspicious.
+Meanwhile Q is strutting around taunting Picard, doing his level best to bait him into making mistakes with ambitions of exposing the savage impulses of humans, except Q's masterplan backfires.
+The captain doesn't buckle under pressure who instead tells Security Chief Tasha Yar to direct an energy beam at the "Farpoint Station."

 Image Owner/Creator: Paramount Pictures and/or CBS Studios.

-Viewers witness the Farpoint Station transforming itself into an alien creature capable of spaceflight.
-Freed from captivity and re-energized by Tasha Yar the creature achieves higher orbit and reunites with its twin reducing the lovely Counsellor Troi to weepy tears of joy!
+All is revealed when viewers witness the Farpoint Station transforming itself into an alien creature capable of spaceflight.
+The thing lifts off!
+Freed from captivity and re-energized, the creature achieves higher orbit and reunites with its twin reducing the lovely Counsellor Troi to weepy tears of joy!

-It really was hard for Q to swallow his Omnipotent pride and admit defeat in the face of a victorious Picard, so the captain saves him the trouble telling him "Get off my bridge".
-How Starfleet's boldest must have enjoyed that moment!
+Its fun watching Q swallow his Omnipotent pride and admit defeat in the face of a victorious Picard, who secretly must have enjoyed having the final word.
+"Get off my bridge". yells Picard triumphantly.

-"I do so only because it pleases it me, Picard" admits Q who scrams the scene deeply wounded.
+"I do so only because it pleases it me, Picard" admits a deeply wounded Q who gets his butt kicked off the bridge.

 Image Owner/Creator: Paramount Pictures and/or CBS Studios.

 The space creatures are extremely grateful and wave goodbye to the U.S.S.
-Enterprise NCC 1701-D and her crew.
-There are times when I pause and wonder about Troi and Riker communicating telepathically but this is vintage Star Trek TNG so you can't help but love it.
-Who cares if counsellor "Commander" Deana Troi looks slightly out of place in her cheerleader's costume which really compensates her shapely form....
+Enterprise NCC 1701-D and their crew.
+You've got to admit, Troi and Riker communicating telepathically is a bit weird but this is vintage Star Trek TNG.
+Its hilarious seeing Counsellor "Commander" Deana Troi in her cheerleader's costume but doesn't she look great?

 Image Owner/Creator: Paramount Pictures and/or CBS Studios.